mharrod/certusTAP/docs/framework/workflows/engineer.md

 #### 2) Exploratory Querying & Analysis

-> *(Security Engineer ↔ Assurance Chat Agent ↔ RAG Index / Ledger)*
+> *Explore and analyze the threat surface in detail.*

-??? info "Assurance Chat – Exploration Workflow (Simplified Sequence)"
+??? info "Click to view"
     ```mermaid
     sequenceDiagram
         participant ENG as Security_Engineer